pangolinjs/core/README.md

 ## Usage

 The following tasks are available:
-* Run `front-end-styleguide` to start the default task.
+* `front-end-styleguide` to start the default task.
 Watches for file changes and starts Browsersync.
-* Run `front-end-styleguide development` to start the default task without file watching and Browsersync.
+* `front-end-styleguide development` to start the default task without file watching / Browsersync.
-* Run `front-end-styleguide preview` to create a prototype preview.
+* `front-end-styleguide preview` to create a prototype preview.
 Minifies CSS, JavaScript and images.
 Doesn't generate component HTML.
-* Run `front-end-styleguide production` to create prduction ready files.
+* `front-end-styleguide production` to create production ready files.
 Minifies CSS, JavaScript and images.
 Doesn't generate any HTML.

+If you installed a local version you have to run:
+`./node_modules/.bin/front-end-styleguide` instead of `front-end-styleguide`.

 For more information take a look at the [readme of the init folder](init#readme).